autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_drivable_area_design.md

 #### Dynamic Expansion

 The drivable area can also be expanded dynamically based on a minimum width calculated from the path curvature and the ego vehicle's properties.
+If static expansion is also enabled, the dynamic expansion will be done after the static expansion such that both expansions are applied.

 | Without dynamic expansion                                                  | With dynamic expansion                                                   |
 | -------------------------------------------------------------------------- | ------------------------------------------------------------------------ |